-CCC has one of the largest active student memberships on campus.
-Current membership stands at 208, with an additional 240 freshman in the process of becoming new members.
-Well over 125 members are active and attend every meeting.
+CCC has large student membership, currently standing at 200.
+Well over 70 members are active and attend every meeting.
 The remaining members still retain their voting membership by attending a meeting every other week.
 Executive Board and General Body meetings are held weekly on Mondays and Thursdays respectively.
 In addition, general members are also actively encouraged to attend weekly Executive Board meetings to better understand the jobs and responsibilities of the executive board.